Why do we offer trips to Panama?

 Why is the itinerary different for 2020?

 We've been running trips in Panama for over 10 years.
 We've changed the itinerary several times, but always wanted to showcase Panama City, the Caribbean coast, and the Chiriqui Highlands.
 In the past, that involved several internal flights with early mornings and airport downtime.
 By heading north, we eliminate two of those flights without eliminating the diversity we showcase.
-We expect this itinerary to provide more relaxation while still offering amazing variety of activities, from swimming and snorkeling in the Caribbean to ziplining and whitewater rafting in the mountains.
+We expect this itinerary to provide more relaxation while still offering amazing variety of activities, from kayaking to hiking and from swimming and snorkeling in the Caribbean to ziplining and whitewater rafting in the mountains.